RagurivonRaguri/react-hooks-import-export/README.md

   they are explicitly exported, so by using modules, you don't have to worry about polluting the global variable scope.
-- **Single-responsibility principle**: Each module is responsible for accomplishing a certain piece of functionality, or adding a specific feature to the application.
+- **Single-responsibility principle**: Each module is responsible for accomplishing a certain piece of functionality , or adding a specific feature to the application.
 - **Easier to navigate**: Modules that are separated and clearly named make code more readable for other developers.